Gut Health 101: Your evidence-based guide to prebiotics and probiotics.

 Prebiotics and probiotics are an important part of any gut-supportive protocol and the digestive system is generally considered to be the root of all health & disease.
 While everyone can benefit from supporting their gut there are a few patient groups in which supplementation is especially important:

-- Breast feeding women: In a recent trial feeding Bifidobacteria to the mother for 2 weeks prior and 2 months following birth have positive effects on the microbiota of babies by increasing numbers of Bifidobacteria found in their digestive system.
+- Breast feeding: In a recent trial feeding Bifidobacteria to the mother for 2 weeks prior and 2 months following birth have positive effects on the microbiota of babies by increasing numbers of Bifidobacteria found in their digestive system.

-- Patients with atopic dermatitis (aka eczema): A Cochrane review of 3,023 patients reported significant effects on prevention of atopic dermatitis after supplementation with probiotics and/or prebiotics.
+- Eczema / Skin Conditions: A Cochrane review of 3,023 patients reported significant effects on prevention of atopic dermatitis after supplementation with probiotics and/or prebiotics.

-- People with IBS: Probiotics, especially though containing Bifidobacterium infantis, have been shown to alleviate digestive symptoms including abdominal pain, bloating, and bowel movement irregularity in patient with IBS.
+- IBS: Probiotics, especially though containing Bifidobacterium infantis, have been shown to alleviate digestive symptoms including abdominal pain, bloating, and bowel movement irregularity in patient with IBS.

 - Babies with acid reflux: infants with functional GERD were supplemented with probiotics, specifically L. reuteri DSM 17938 strain.
 This led to reduce gastric distension and accelerate gastric emptying time as well as a diminished frequency of regurgitation.